sveltejs/kit/.changeset/large-toes-fetch.md

 '@sveltejs/kit': patch
 ---

-fix: better error message when accessing built-in stores on the server
+fix: print useful error when subscribing to SvelteKit's stores at the wrong time during SSR